 Check if your community has a Neighbourhood Development Plan

 Most Local Development Plans are reviewed every 5 years, but the consultation process takes 1-2 years.
-There is no requirement to review Neighbourhood Developpment Plans but it is sensible to update them when the Local Development Plan is reviewed.
+There is no requirement to review Neighbourhood Development Plans but it is sensible to update them when the Local Development Plan is reviewed.

 Propose policies that will support nature’s recovery as part of the review of your Local Development Plan and Neighbourhood Development Plans